Maggie & Max

 "You don't love me!"
 Maggie hisses.
 She twists her head and pushes against his arm with her good hand.
 "You don't know how to love anything!"
 Instead of loosening his grip, she feels his fingers squeeze the base of her skull and neck tighter.

 "Maybe you're right, because I didn't really feel anything just then.
 There is one thing I know without a doubt will satisfy me."
 He smiles coldly at her and pulls her face close to his.
 "I am going to gut you and then feed your entrails to you through a straw."

 He clutches his hip and then looks up at her through sweaty tendrils of brown hair.
 His blue eyes burn like dry ice.
 Before she has the chance to react, Leon shoots forward and grabs her right wrist.
 He towers over her, bending her back, but Maggie clings to the one weapon she has against him.
-Constricting her wrist tighter, he glowers at Maggie.
+Constricting her wrist tighter, he glowers at her, baring his teeth.
 He seems frustrated that her previously fragile bones hold fast against the onslaught of his superhuman strength.

 "Are you doing that?"
 Maggie pants.
 Leon shakes his head, apprehension tainting the malicious grin on his face.
 Neither of them has noticed until now, but the barn has gone from muggy and hot to frigid.

 Behind the bleachers, the barn door creaks open, and a child giggles.

 The first attacker to come at them is a Fighter named Gunner.
 He makes a beeline for Fitz, knocking him flat on his back in what must be record time.
 A second later, Max spots a blur of motion that is Farah take a flying leap at Luke as she twirls twin daggers narrowly missing his neck.
 He sees movement in his peripheral vision and ducks, but not fast enough to avoid the blow altogether.